mvallet91/SmartPub-TSENER/README.md

 Our corpus consists of scientific publications, mainly from Computer Science, but also from the Biomedical domain (PubMed Central) and master theses from TU Delft.
 The collection and extraction steps are source-dependent, for example:
+* Computer-Science related topics of arXiv: We have chosen arXiv because it's openly available content, by using a very friendly crawler (by  Knoth, P. and Zdrahal, Z. (2012) CORE: Three Access Levels to Underpin Open Access https://github.com/ronentk/sci-paper-miner).
+We select over 40 CS-related topics, from Mathematical Software to Information Retrieval.
+In addition, the content from arXiv is readily available in XML format, so there is no need to use GROBID for text extraction.
-* PubMed Central: We take advantage of the Open Subset of publications, available using OAI-PMH and ftp.
+* PubMed Central (PMC): We take advantage of the Open Subset of publications, available using OAI-PMH and ftp.
 These publications have metadata and full-text in XML format, and we use the PubmMed Parser (by Titipat Achakulvisut and Daniel E. Acuna (2015) "Pubmed Parser" http://github.com/titipata/pubmed_parser.) to extract and store the information in MongoDB.